Departmental Council of Val-de-Marne

 The Departmental Council of Val-de-Marne (Conseil Départemental du Val-de-Marne) is the deliberative assembly of the Val-de-Marne department in the region of Île-de-France.
 It consists of 50 members (general councilors) from 25 cantons and its headquarters are in Créteil.

 The President of the General Council is Olivier Capitanio.

-Vice-Presidents
+List of presidents

+Vice-presidents

-The President of the Departmental Council is assisted by 15 vice-presidents chosen from among the departmental advisers.
-Each of them has a delegation of authority.
+The president of the Departmental Council is assisted by 15 vice-presidents chosen from the departmental advisers.